Use of Wasabi

 Generate Wallet menu.

-The password is used to encrypt the private key on the computer and on the backup.
+The password is used to encrypt the private key (extracted from the extended private key) on the computer.

 Careful!!
 Without knowledge of the password, you CANNOT spend your bitcoin!!

 Make sure that you properly back up and write down this password.

 Now you will see the 12 recovery words, this is the mnemonic seed that you can use to backup and recover your wallet.

 Make sure, and triple check, that you have done a proper backup of BOTH the password AND the mnemonic.

 When you only have the recovery words, but not the password, then you will NOT be able to recover your wallet.

 In order to protect your paper backup, consider storing the password and recovery words in two different locations.

 You have successfully setup your wallet when you click